mandos-keygen — Generate key and password for Mandos client and server.

 Prompt for a password and encrypt it with the key already

-present in either /etc/mandos or the
+present in either /etc/keys/mandos or

-directory specified with the --dir
+the directory specified with the --dir

 option.
 Outputs, on standard output, a section suitable